 There was no unity, cohesion or consistency in in the way data grid was used across products.
 Risk to effective, intuitive, safe care delivery and saving lives.
 Customers complained frequently that our products appear dated and operate as if they were created by different companies.

 A Defined Process For Success

-Community is front and center with the system.
-The roadmap and upcoming meetings are published, as are upcoming trainings.
-The design community meets weekly to provide design feedback; most design specs go through several rounds of review before release.
+Community is front and center of the design system.
+The roadmap and upcoming meetings were published, as were upcoming trainings.
+The design community met weekly to provide design feedback; most design specs go through several rounds of review before release.